bunkerity/bunkerweb/examples/swarm-redis/README.md

-# Swarm wit hredis
+# Swarm with redis

 Basic examples on how to deploy and use bunkerized-nginx within a Docker Swarm cluster and use redis to distribute the blacklists.
-See the [Docker Swarm](#TODO) section of the documentation for more information.
+See the [Docker Swarm integration section of the documentation](https://bunkerized-nginx.readthedocs.io/en/latest/integrations.html#docker-swarm) for more information.

 ## Architecture